-State, Zip Code
+City, State Zip Code

 If you are writing a personal letter of reference, include a salutation (such as Dear Mr. Johnson, Dear Dr. Jameson, etc.).

-If you are writing a general letter, use "To Whom it May Concern" or don't include a salutation.
+If you are writing a general letter, use "To Whom It May Concern" or don't include a salutation.
 If you don't include a salutation, start your letter with the first paragraph.

 The first paragraph of a recommendation letter explains your connection to the person you are recommending, including how you know them, and why you are qualified to recommend the person for employment or school.

 I met Susan when she was a Freshman in my Introductory Economics course at WVU.
-Throughout her studies in my department, I had the opportunity to work with her on several research projects where she acted as my assistant.”
+Throughout her studies in my department, I had the opportunity to work with her on several research projects where she acted as my assistant.

 The second paragraph of a recommendation letter contains information about the individual you are writing about, including why they are qualified for a position, what they can contribute, and why you are recommending them.
 If necessary, use more than one paragraph to provide details.